justinpearson/How-to-set-up-Raspberry-Pi/README.md

     dpkg-reconfigure exim4-config

-You can accept all defaults except 'what user should receive mail for 'postmaster' or 'root'' ?
-I said 'pi'.
+You can accept all defaults except:

+- Root and postmaster mail recipient: `pi`

 Test the mail system (as non-root user):

     echo "hello world, this message should appear in pi's local mail box." | mail -s "test message sent at $(date +"%Y_%m_%d_%H_%M_%S")" pi

-In `mutt`, you should see that message appear.
+In `mutt`, you should see that message appear. `ENTER` to view, `q` to quit.

 # 4. Configure a user

+## delete crap out of home directory

+- python_games
+- Documents

-### user's bashrc
+## user's bashrc

 Add to `/home/pi/.bashrc`: